 |Flower Color||White or yellow|

-Plant in full sun.
-Offer part afternoon shade in hot summer climates.
+Plant fragrant tea olive in full sun.
+Offer partial afternoon shade in climates with very hot summers.

-Osmanthus will grow easily in any good garden soil, tolerating heavy clay and even chalk.
-Average, moist, well-drained soil is best.
+Fragrant tea olive will grow easily in any good garden soil, but an average, moist, well-drained soil is best.
 These plants prefer an acidic to neutral soil (pH 5.0 to 7.5).

 Temperature and Humidity